mxnctblt/holbertonschool-web_back_end/MySQL_Advanced/README.md

 Write a SQL script that creates a trigger that resets the attribute valid_email only when the email has been changed.

 Context: Nothing related to MySQL, but perfect for user email validation - distribute the logic to the database itself!

+### Task 6.
+Add bonus

+Write a SQL script that creates a stored procedure AddBonus that adds a new correction for a student.

+Requirements:

+- Procedure AddBonus is taking 3 inputs (in this order):
+  - user_id, a users.id value (you can assume user_id is linked to an existing users)
+  - project_name, a new or already exists projects - if no projects.name found in the table, you should create it
+  - score, the score value for the correction

+Context: Write code in SQL is a nice level up!